 I found a good assortment of organic seeds for sprouting at my local Natural Grocers, and decided to buy organic alfalfa and mung bean seeds because they’re easy for beginners to grow.
 You can also buy seeds for sprouting and growing microgreens online.

-I’ll admit that I was sorely tempted to buy a special seed sprouting jar with a cool green lid, but I resisted.
+I’ll admit that I was sorely tempted to buy a special seed sprouting jar, but I resisted.
 I’m trying to stop buying so much stuff, and growing sprouts in a regular old jar better suits my sensibilities about recycling anyway.
 So my total out-of-pocket expense was a little over $5.

 Even though I started with a small portion, there are hundreds and hundreds of the tiny alfalfa seeds:

 Next, I secured a piece of cheesecloth on top of the jar with a rubber band.
 If you’re using a Mason jar with a screwtop lid, you could also cut a piece of clean plastic or stainless steel screening and insert it in the lid.

 The cheesecloth or screening allows air to circulate and will make rinsing and draining easier.

 The little seeds now need to soak for 8 to 12 hours.
 Over the next several days, we’ll be rinsing and draining the seeds as they (hopefully) sprout.

 Meanwhile, the alfalfa seeds are resting on the kitchen counter where they should begin to absorb water and miraculously make the leap from dormancy to tiny plants.
 Here’s a final look at the recycled seed ‘incubator’ with the snow falling in the background.

 SPROUTS DAY 2: